 2.005 Thermal-Fluids Engineering I

-Integrated development of the fundamental principles of thermodynamics, fluid mechanics, and heat transfer with applications.
-Focuses on the development of the first and second laws of thermodynamics with special consideration of the rate processes associated with heat transfer and work transfer.
+Integrated development of the fundamental principles of thermodynamics, fluid mechanics, and heat transfer, with applications.
+Focuses on the first and second laws of thermodynamics, mass conservation, and momentum conservation, for both closed and open systems.
 Entropy generation and its influence on the performance of engineering systems.
-Conduction heat transfer in solids including steady-state and transient situations.
+Introduction to dimensionless numbers.
+Introduction to heat transfer: conduction, convection, and radiation.
+Steady-state and transient conduction.
 Finned surfaces.
+The heat equation and the lumped capacitance model.
 Coupled and uncoupled fluid models.
 Hydrostatics.
 Inviscid flow analysis and Bernoulli equation.
-Internal and external laminar viscous flows.
-Turbulence.
-Boundary layers.
-Head loss in pipes.
+Navier-Stokes equation and its solutions.
+Viscous internal flows, head losses, and turbulence.
+Introduction to pipe flows and Moody chart.

 This class counts for a total of 12 credits.